This Is America Tour: Background

+Despite Glover's intention for the This is America tour to be his final, he released both Atavista (a re-release of his 2020 album 3.15.20) and Bando Stone & the New World in 2024, which was followed by an announcement for his new and final tour titled The New World Tour.
+Glover initially performed 18 shows, between August and September 2024, but had to cancel the remaining shows due to health complications.

 Critical reception

 Althea Legaspi of the Chicago Tribune wrote that Glover "offer[ed] a sacred space where love, loss, inequality and community were explored through song", and wrote that "this may be Glover's last hurrah as Childish Gambino, but the performance made a compelling case for seeking out his next incarnation."

 Karlton Jahmal of HotNewHipHop wrote that "Childish Gambino had the best concert I’ve witnesses since Yeezus, and hopefully, his retirement from touring is just a momentary lapse in judgment.
 A performance on this level will surely be missed."

 Alex Stedman of Variety wrote that "Gambino put on a show at Los Angeles’ the Forum that was at once spiritual and electric, a celebration of an eclectic discography and, hopefully, an exciting peek at what's to come."

 Charles Holmes of the Rolling Stone wrote that "The 'This Is America' Tour served as a symbolic funeral.
 It's a successful send-off for the Gambino moniker, and the hard-won development it represents, but not for Glover's music career.
 Donald Glover is still searching for himself as a musician, and made sure to provide a glimpse at what's yet to come."